aryintech/ary/README.md

 👀 I’m interested in cannabis, social advocacy, and the arts.
-🌱 I’m currently working on building my own website with HTML, CSS,and JavaScript.
+🌱 I’m currently working on a learning wordpress; https://arylearns.wordpress.com

  📫 What am I exploring this week?
-Currently exploring how I can visit more of Florida's natural springs.
+Currently exploring how I can learn BASL.

 <!---
 aryintech/aryintech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.